 RECOMMENDED READ: Music festivals in Amsterdam

 NDSM in Amsterdam Noord is reached easily by ferry.
 The ferry leaves from behind Central Station and takes you to the former ship wharf within 15 minutes.
 The ferry is free.

 Bars, restaurants and art at NDSM

 Pllek (plek means spot or ‘place’ in Dutch) really fits in the old shipyard.
-The place is made out of old ship containers combined with lots of glass, so even in winter months you feel like you’ve been outside.
+The place is made out of old ship containers combined with lots of glass, so even in winter months, you feel like you’ve been outside.
 Around lunch hours, even office people come over.
-There is a good wifi you can work here.
+There is good wifi you can work here.

 Amsterdam NDSM Crane Hotel

 The old buildings at NDSM Amsterdam have been kept in their original state and are considered officially monuments.
 All locations on the wharf are accessible to the public.

 Even the old shipyard crane has been given a new function.
 ‘Crane 13’ was the last remaining crane on NDSM.
 It was dismantled in 2013, shipped away and converted into a luxury hotel.
 People who book a suite can order their preferred music.
 Guests are picked up by boat from Amsterdam Central Station.
 On top, there is a jacuzzi, with a spectacular view of the city.

 Bar and restaurant IJver is NDSM’s latest (2019) add.
 There are two terraces, one outside, and one inside the warehouse.
 There are 34 beers on tap, so it’s great for drinks as well.
 The decoration is warm, modern and cozy.